rodi-314/cs3244_project/README.md

 # CS3244 — Machine Learning Project
 This group project was completed as part of the CS3244 Machine Learning course taught at the National University of Singapore (NUS).
+The objective of this group project is to train and evaluate a machine learning model on a substantial dataset.

 ## Project Title: Analysing Factors Affecting Credit Card Approval